fakhryfernanda/odin-project/notes/Notes.md

 **The main language that you use all depends on your specific project and the business goals that you have.** By identifying what these goals are, you should have a better idea of which languages are ideal when you are developing a website or application.

+<br><br>

 # Elements and Tags

 Almost all elements on an HTML page are just pieces of content wrapped in opening and closing HTML tags.
 A full paragraph element looks like this:

 <img src="./images/element_diagram.png">

+# Flexbox Growing and Shrinking

+## Flex Basis
+The `flex-basis` property specifies the initial length of a flexible item.
+The default value is `flex-basis: auto`.
+Using `auto` as a flex-basis sets the initial main size of a flex item or tells the item to check for a width declaration (e.g. `width: 250px`).

+## Flex Grow
+The `flex-grow` property specifies how much the item will grow relative to the rest of the flexible items inside the same container if there is remaining space in the container.
+The default value is `flex-grow: 0`.

+## Flex Shrink
+The `flex-shrink` property specifies how the item will shrink relative to the rest of the flexible items inside the same container.
+The dfault is `flex-shrink: 1`.

+<br><br>

 # Other Articles